Abba Berman: Death

-He died on May 12, 2005 corresponding to the 3rd of Iyar, 5765.
+He died on May 12, 2005, corresponding to the 3rd of Iyar, 5765.
 His Talmudic lectures were published posthumously under the title "Iyun HaTalmud" (עיון התלמוד).

 Berman was survived by his wife and six daughters.
 His wife died at the end of Cheshvan, 5770.
 One of his daughters, Mrs. Ornstein, runs the Hadar Seminary for Women in Jerusalem, where two of Berman's other daughters also teach.
 One of those was married to Mosheh Twersky, the elder son of Yitzhak Twersky of Boston, and a grandson of Joseph B. Soloveitchik, who taught at Yeshivas Toras Moshe and was murdered in the 2014 Jerusalem synagogue attack.

-Legacy

-Berman was recognized as a gadol (prominent rabbi) despite never having accepted a significant leadership post..
-He is supposed to have coined the idiom, "“From your viewpoint, you’re right.
-It’s your viewpoint that’s wrong.”